 As a Specialty Counselor am I also expected to do work as a counselor with the kids in a cabin?

 We hire Specialty Counselors to work as activity staff and to work with campers in the cabin setting.
 While it is the responsibility of Specialty Counselors to prepare for and lead daily activities for campers of all ages, we also expect Specialty Counselors to work together with Cabin Counselors to care for campers at meals, during time in the cabin, and during evening and special program times.

 Do I have to be Jewish to work at Camp Harlam?

 No, you do not.
 Camp Harlam is an equal opportunity employer and we hire adults based primarily on their skills, potential to perform their role at camp, their character and values, and their willingness to be part of our Kehillah Kedosha (sacred community).
-In terms of Cabin Counselor positions, we do abide by the policy of the Union for Reform Judaism to have counselors living in cabins that are Jewish in order to assure that we are best supporting the camp's Jewish Life program and practices.
 We encourage any applicant with questions about our special Jewish community to contact our office.

 When do I get paid?

 Paychecks are issued at the end of the summer.
 You can request half of your pay at the end of our First Session, and if we are able, we will fulfill the request.

 Does Camp Harlam have a curfew for staff?

 In order to assure that staff members are able to function at all times throughout the camp season, policies have been set regarding for staff curfew.
 We expect everyone to perform at the peak of their abilities during the day.
 Curfew will be discussed in greater detail during Staff Orientation & Training.